Shaggy frogfish: Habitat

 This species inhabits shallow rocky and coral reefs to deep muddy habitats.
 It can be found from the surface to 90 m deep with average occurrences at 45 m.

 Feeding

 As all frogfishes, A. hispidus is a voracious carnivore which gulps down all the prey which pass in its strike area, mainly fish, but even some congeners.
 Its prey range in size up to close to its own size.

 Behaviour

 Like other members of its family, it has a benthic and solitary lifestyle.
-They gather during mating period. but do not tolerate each other any more after the act of fertilization.
+They gather during mating period. but do not tolerate each other any more after the act of fertilisation.
 The male can kill or eat the female if she stays close.